Topological states in superlattices of HgTe-class materials for engineering three-dimensional flat bands: Conclusion and Outlook

 We have investigated the evolution of topological phases in short-period HgTe/CdTe and HgTe/HgSe superlattices.
 The HgTe/CdTe superlattice realizes a nodal-line semimetal with two isoenergetic, circular nodal lines at the Fermi level.
 Under compressive hydrostatic pressure, the superlattice becomes a trivial insulator.
 The HgTe/HgSe superlattice, in contrast, hosts a richer phase diagram and supports a plethora of topological phases with a Rashba-Dresselhaus spin-orbit splitting close to the Fermi level.
 The unstrained superlattice is an ideal Weyl semimetal with eight symmetry-related Weyl points at the Fermi level.
 It is a promising candidate for the realization of the 3D quantum Hall effect~\cite{ma2021three}.
 Under compression through hydrostatic pressure, the system becomes a small-gap topological insulator close to a Dirac phase as a consequence of an accidental reduction of the bulk inversion asymmetry.
 Further compression of the volume leads to another Weyl semimetal phase with the same bulk topological properties as the unstrained superlattice but with different Fermi-arc connectivities on the surface.
 Applying compressive uniaxial strain to the Dirac semimetal phase, the heterostructure goes through a nodal-line semimetal phase and a topological insulating phase with a single band inversion.

-The nodal-line phases in the HgTe/CdTe as well as the uniaxially strained HgTe/HgSe superlattices are promising candidates for the realization and study of three-dimensional flat bands~\cite{lau2021designing}, which could give rise to exotic, strongly correlated phases due to an enhancement of electronic interactions similar to what is observed in twisted bilayer graphene.
-In particular, three-dimensional flat bands may arise as a consequence of bending a nodal-line semimetal with isoenergetic nodal lines.
-The synthesis of core-shell nanowires of the HgTe-based superlattice is a possible way to create the required bend to obtain the flat bands.
-Nanowires of II-IV semiconductors have recently been fabricated\cite{PhysRevMaterials.1.023401,PhysRevMaterials.4.066001}.
-The superconductivity induced by the flat bands in a band-inverted system could be a platform to host topological superconductivity and Majorana zero modes.
-2D quantum wells of HgTe/HgSe with a thickness larger than the critical thickness and sandwiched between CdTe could generate a topological insulator with multiple band inversions and host new exotic phases beyond the quantum spin Hall effect.
+The nodal-line phases found in this work are relevant to the search for materials with carriers residing in flat energy bands which can support new correlation-driven collective phases~\cite{regnault2021catalogue} which can support new correlation-driven collective phases, as recently proposed by some of the present authors.\cite{lau2021designing} The nodal-line phases in the HgTe/CdTe superlattices as well as the uniaxially strained HgTe/HgSe superlattices are promising candidates for the realization and study of three-dimensional flat bands, which could give rise to exotic, strongly correlated phases due to an enhancement of electronic interactions.
+Motivated by recent experimental progress in the growth of II-VI strained nanostructures by molecular beam epitaxy~\cite{Plachta:2018_N,Hajer:2019_NL} and high electron mobility systems~\cite{Betthausen:2014_PRB,shamim2020emergent}, the synthesis of core-shell nanowires of the HgTe-based superlattices is a possible way to create the required bend to obtain the flat bands.
+In fact, nanowires of II-IV semiconductors have recently been fabricated\cite{PhysRevMaterials.1.023401,PhysRevMaterials.4.066001}.
+Moreover, the superconductivity induced by the flat bands in a band-inverted nanowire could be a platform to host topological superconductivity and Majorana zero modes.

+As another promising research direction, 2D quantum wells of HgTe/HgSe with a thickness larger than the critical thickness and sandwiched between CdTe could generate a topological insulator with multiple band inversions and host new exotic phases beyond the quantum spin Hall effect.
 Experimentally, a challenge will be the fabrication of a sufficiently sharp interface between HgTe and HgSe, since the system will tend to create a digital alloy.
 Nonetheless, we expect a nearly ideal Weyl semimetal phase, which is topologically protected and appears at zero strain, to be achievable even in the case of a digital alloy.